seijaku-code/soko-mushi/README.md

 - **Cross-platform** - Windows, Mac, and Linux support
 - **No registration** - Download and run immediately

-### ❌ Limitations (Free Edition)
-- No remote/network scanning
-- No centralized dashboard
-- No historical tracking
-- Basic export formats only

 ## � Support the Project